Field Trips

 Our field trips are correlated to Georgia Standards of Excellence according to grade level and subject area using academically-based curriculum materials.
 We feature four distinct habitats — meadow, stream, wetlands, and forest — that are ideally suited to enhance the fundamentals of environmental science in a controlled setting.
 Many of our field trips are available for outreach at your school as well.
 To learn more, scroll down to see all of our field trips.

-$50 deposit required at registration.
-One hour programs are a minimum charge of $100 (covers up to 12 students ) / $8.00 per student after the minimum; one-and-a-half hour programs are a minimum charge of $125 (covers up to 12 students) / $10.00 per student after the minimum.
+A $50 deposit is required at registration.
+One-hour programs are a minimum charge of $100 (covers up to 12 students ) / $8.00 per student after the minimum; one-and-a-half hour programs are a minimum charge of $125 (covers up to 12 students) / $10.00 per student after the minimum.

 Students will explore the living and non-living things found throughout the various habitats of Dunwoody Park.
 By participating in a variety of activities such as a tree life cycle scavenger hunt and a plant survival game, students will experience how and why trees change during the seasons of the year.